Right to Know Act

 Any individual who knowingly files a false report or complaint, who knowingly provides false information to College officials, or who intentionally misleads College officials involved in the investigation or resolution of a complaint may be subject to disciplinary action including, but not limited to expulsion or employment termination.
 The College recognizes that an allegation made in good faith will not be considered false when the evidence does not confirm the allegation(s) of Discrimination.

-Students and employees with disabilities wishing to make a request for reasonable accommodations, auxiliary communication aids or services, or materials in alternative accessible formats should contact the College’s Disability Support Services or Human Resources.
+Students and employees with disabilities wishing to make a request for reasonable accommodations, auxiliary communication aids or services, or materials in alternative accessible formats should contact the College’s Student Accessibility Services or Human Resources.
 Information provided by individuals is voluntary and strict confidentiality is maintained.
 All requests for accommodations will be considered following the appropriate state and federal laws.
 The College will also provide reasonable accommodation of an individual’s religious beliefs/practices provided such expression/practice does not create a hostile environment for other students and employees and/or the accommodation does not cause an undue hardship for the College.

 Any student wishing to make a report relating to discrimination may do so by reporting the concern to the Dean of Student Affairs.
 For discrimination incidents between students and employees, the Dean of Student Affairs will work in partnership with the Vice President of Human Resources, or designee, to investigate and resolve the allegations.